mastermatt/tmpljs/README.md

 $("body").tmpl(template, data);
 ```
 Each string in the template array renders into a DOM element.
-Start with the tag name, defaults to a div if not specified, followed by an attributes for the node and any text at the end after a space.
+Start with the tag name, defaults to a div if not specified, followed by any attributes for the node and any text at the end after a space.
 `#page.section.main Lorem Ipsum`
 ```html
 <div id="page" class="section main">Lorem Ipsum</div>